 “Numerous examples and research show that overly loyal people are more likely to participate in unethical acts to keep their jobs and are also more likely to be exploited by their employer,” explains Leadership Development Trainer Joshua A. Luna.
 “These could manifest as being asked to work unreasonable hours or on projects or assignments unrelated to your role, or keeping things under wraps because it is in the company’s (read: family) best interest.
 We’re all in this together, so you have to play your part, right?”

 “My big red flag recently was a company that had put me through three interviews, then decided they wanted to do contact-to-hire,” a respondent told us.
 She acknowledges that shifting from full-time to contract-to-hire wasn’t necessarily a dealbreaker; rather, it’s the way they handled it.
 “After I submitted to them a pay rate, they ghosted me.
 Three emails were sent, all opened, but no replies.
 The bait-and-switch was bad, but the ghosting was even worse.”

 We’ve talked about ghosting before.
-It’s part of a larger category of hiring mistakes involving trust, respect and transparency.
+It’s part of a larger category of hiring mistakes that detract job candidates involving trust, respect and transparency.
 And there doesn’t even need to be a sinister reason behind it.
 Poor communication, plain and simple, can feed the impression that an organization is up to no good and may even have something to hide.
 With 90% of job seekers stating it’s important to work for a company that embraces transparency, that’s a big deal.